 Marshal of the Soviet Union

-The interior of this cap is typical of general officer caps: silk lining, real leather sweatband and a leather maker's label stamped with the manufacturer and cap size.
-The cap manufacturer (which translates as "43rd Central Experimental Manufacturing Combine") was the most common manufacturer of general and admiral caps in these later years.
-While lack of a date could indicate immediate post-1991 manufacture, this company stopped dating its caps around 1990 so the exact date of fabrication cannot be determined.
+The interior of this cap is typical of all general officer caps: silk lining, real leather sweatband and a leather maker's label stamped with the manufacturer and cap size.
+This maker - 43 ЦЭПК; which translates as "43rd Central Experimental Manufacturing Combine" - was the most common manufacturer of general officer caps.

 Whereas Army generals' band embroidery of this period took the form of elongated laurel leaves, MSU caps were done in stylized oak leaves and acorns.

-As in the above parade cap, the embroidery is done in gilt wire, although with a simpler pattern.
-In fact, this pattern of 7 oak leaves per side is unique to the M69 Marshals' gray walking out cap.
+As in the above parade cap, the embroidery is done in gilt wire, depicting a pattern of 14 oak leaves and 8 acorns (compare this to the pattern on the service cap discussed below).

-Other than the band embroidery, the remainder of the cap is the same as for an Army general.
-It is made of light gray cloth with red band and piping, with officer's gold cords held in place by two gold colored buttons cast with the Great Seal of the USSR.
+Other than the band embroidery, the cap is identical to that worn by Army generals.
+This consists of a light gray cloth crown, red band and piping, and officer's gold cords held in place by two gold colored buttons cast with the Great Seal of the USSR.
 The visor has a patent leather top covered underneath with black cloth.
-Lining is dark gray silk while the sweat band is kid leather pierced with a red ribbon.

 underneath with black cloth.